cca/moodle-styles/readme.md

 # CCA Moodle Styles

 Front-end Moodle files (images, JS, styles).
+There are npm scripts to apply the changes from the local project to our remote Moodle instances.
+They rely on a `NS` namespace variable set to either our staging or production namespace.
+See `npm run` for the list of commands.

 ## Theme Assets

 ### Styles

 SCSS which you insert this code in the text area under Site Administration > Appearance > Themes > Boost > Advanced Settings.
-You can run `npm run css` to copy the SCSS to your clipboard & open this administration page.

 ### Scripts

 We insert custom scripts into the `additionalhtml > footer` settings area.
 Our scripts are all under the additionalhtml directory.
-You can run `npm run js` to build the JavaScript and open the settings page.

 ### HTML blocks